kmalakoff/background/README.md

 )
 ````

-2) The addition of an array iterator
+### The addition of an array iterator

-  a) Iterate by array item per timeslice
+* Iterate by array item per timeslice

 ````
 some_data = [1, 2, 3, 4]